- The Academic Program

-Buildings are open to students at 7:30 a.m. and closed at 4 p.m.
+Buildings are open to students at 7:30 a.m., and close at 4 p.m.
 If students remain on campus after dismissal (3:05 p.m.), they should be with a teacher, adviser, coach or working in the library.
 (The library is open until 4:30 p.m.
 See exceptions and after-school regulations.)

 For emergencies, parents may call 816-985-4133 after 4 p.m.

 Requirements Before Student Participation

 Before any practice session, the MSHSAA Pre-Participation Physical Evaluation form, which is posted on the school’s website, must be completed, signed and on file in the athletic department.
 Three signatures are needed on this form – the physician, parent and student.
 This must be done once each school year before the first practice session.